squid-cache/squid-cache.github.io/Features/DelayPools.rst

- class 2:: a class 2 delay pool contains one unified bucket and 255 buckets, one for each host on an 8-bit network (IPv4 class C) class 3:: contains 255 buckets for the subnets in a 16-bit network, and individual buckets for every host on these networks (IPv4 class B ) class 4:: as class 3 but in addition have per authenticated user buckets, one per user. class 5:: custom class based on tag values returned by external acl helpers in http_access.
+ class 2:: a class 2 delay pool contains one unified bucket and 255 buckets, one for each host on an 8-bit network (IPv4 class C) class 3:: contains 255 buckets for the subnets in a 16-bit network, and individual buckets for every host on these networks (IPv4 class B ) class 4:: as class 3 but in addition have per authenticated user buckets, one per user. class 5:: custom class based on tag values returned by SquidConf:external_acl_type helpers in SquidConf:http_access.
 One bucket per used tag value.

 Delay pools allows you to limit traffic for clients or client groups, with various features: